FlowFuse/website/src/handbook/development/releases/planning.md

 This section should include a maximum of 40 [effort estimation points](#effort-estimation).

 ### Step 3 - Assignment to the Up Next section
 This section is most relevant for the engineering team because it includes the issues which should be picked up next.
 The issues should generally be ready for pickup.
-Both the PM and CTO are responsible for directly assigning the issues in this section to an engineer.
+The PM is responsible for assigning issues to the "Up Next" section, while the Engineering Manager is responsible for directly assigning the issues in this section to an engineer.

-**Milestone Assignment:** the CTO and PM are responsible for assigning a milestone to the items in this section based on the [effort estimation](#effort-estimation), indicating the week when this issue is expected to be released to FlowFuse Cloud.

 The `Up Next` section should consistently contain sufficient items, ensuring that members of the engineering team can immediately transition to a new task once other issues have been [successfully developed](#defining-done).

-Every available engineer should have exactly one pre-assigned task, providing clear visibility for everyone on their subsequent responsibility.
+**Start and End Date:** The Engineering Manager is responsible for assigning an end date to the items based on the [effort estimation](#effort-estimation), indicating the date when this issue is expected to be released to FlowFuse Cloud.

 ## UX Planning